eduardo-dangelo/code-docs/module_01/exercise.md

 #### The Complete Front-End Web Development Crash Course / Module 1: Basic Concepts
 # <img src="../imgs/terminal-icon.jpeg" width="30"/><img src="../imgs/html5-icon.jpeg" width="30"/><img src="../imgs/css3-icon.jpeg" width="30"/><img src="../imgs/javascript-logo.png" width="30"/> Exercise 1 - My First Website

-> Let's put all our learning into practice and create our first website.
+> Let's put all the learning into practice and create our first website.
-> We will be using the following technologies we learned in the previous lessons: HTML, CSS and JavaScript.
+> We will be using the technologies we learned in the previous lessons: HTML, CSS and JavaScript.
-> Follow these steps closely to ensure success.
 > Below we have a preview of the final result.
 You can also check the final result files [here](../solution/index.html).
+> Follow these steps closely to ensure success.

 <img src="../imgs/exercise-01-preview.png" width="100%"/>

 # <img src="../imgs/terminal-icon.jpeg" width="25"/>  Create folder structure & files
-> Let's use the terminal to create a folder structure and files.
+> Let's use the terminal to create the folder structure and files.
 > We'll create a folder called `first-website` and inside it create 3 files: `index.html`, `style.css` and `script.js`.
-> If you're not familiar with the terminal, you can check the [terminal lesson](../module_01/terminal.md) for more details.
+> > If you're not familiar with the terminal, you can check the terminal lesson [here](../module_01/terminal.md).

 - Open a terminal window and create a `projects` folder:
     ```shell
     mkdir projects
     ```
-  > We will be creating this and all our future websites inside this `projects` folder.
-This will help us keep our projects organized.
+  > We will be creating this and all future websites inside this `projects` folder.
   > You can skip this step if you already have a `projects` folder in your root directory.

 - Navigate to `projects` directory and create another folder called `first-website`: